unbit/uwsgi-swift/README.md

 }
 ```

-as you can see, Objective-C native types are expected at the lower level, consider making some kind of wrapping to Swift native types
+as you can see, Objective-C native types are expected at the lower level, consider making some kind of wrapping to Swift native types (read: re-encode application() arguments to [String : String] and pass it to another swift function)

 The plugin is 2.x friendly: